 Notice: This decision may be formally revised before it is published in the District of Columbia Register and the Office of Employee Appeals' website.
 Parties should promptly notify the Office Manager of any formal errors so that this Office can correct them before publishing the decision.
 This notice is not intended to provide an opportunity for a substantive challenge to the decision.

 THE DISTRICT OF COLUMBIA

 BEFORE

 THE OFFICE OF EMPLOYEE APPEALS

 In the Matter of:

-EMPLOYEE , OEA Matter No. 1601-0035-22

-v. ) Date of Issuance: March 21, 2022
+EMPLOYEE1, v.

 D.C.
-PUBLIC SCHOOLS, Agency MONICA DOHNJI, Esq.
-Senior Administrative Judge

-Employee, Pro Se Lynette Collins, Esq., Agency Representative

-INITIAL DECISION

-INTRODUCTION AND PROCEDURAL HISTORY

-On January 11, 2022, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate her from her position as a Behavior Technician, effective January 12, 2022.
+PUBLIC SCHOOLS, Agency Employee, Pro Se Arthur Pitts, Jr., Esq., Agency Representative OEA Matter No. 1601-0036-22 Date of Issuance: July 25, 2022 MONICA DOHNJI, Esq.
+Senior Administrative Judge INITIAL DECISION INTRODUCTION AND PROCEDURAL HISTORY On January 11, 2022, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate her from her position as a Special Education Aide, effective January 12, 2022.
 OEA issued a Request for Agency Answer to Petition for Appeal on January 13, 2022.
-Agency filed its Motion to Dismiss and Answer to Employee's Petition for Appeal on January 20, 2022.
-Agency noted therein that Employee was a probationary Employee at the time of her termination and therefore, she cannot appeal her termination to OEA.
-This matter was assigned to the undersigned on February 4, 2022.

-Subsequently, I issued an Order on February 7, 2022, requiring Employee to address the jurisdictional issue raised by Agency in its Motion to Dismiss.
-Employee's brief on jurisdiction was due on or before February 25, 2022.
-Employee did not comply with the February 7, 2022, Order.
-Thereafter, on March 3, 2022, I issued a Statement of Good Cause, wherein, Employee was ordered to explain her failure to submit a response to the February 7, 2022, Order.
-Employee had until March 18, 2022 to respond to the Statement of Good Cause Order.
-As of the date of this decision, Employee has not responded to either Order.
+Agency filed Answer to Employee's Petition for Appeal on January 18, 2022.
+Following a unsuccessful attempt at mediation, this matter was assigned to the undersigned on June 1, 2022.
+Subsequently, I issued an Order on June 7, 2022, scheduling a Telephonic Prehearing/Status Conference in this matter for July 6, 2022.
+While Agency's representative was present for Telephonic Conference as required, Employee did not dial into the scheduled Conference.
+On the same day, I issued a Statement of Good Cause, wherein, Employee was ordered to explain her failure to attend the July 6, 2022 Telephonic Conference.
+Employee had until July 20, 2022, to respond to the Statement of Good Cause Order.
+As of the date of this decision, Employee has not responded to this Order.
 The record is now closed.

-&lt;sup>1 Employee's name was removed from this decision for the purposes of publication on the Office of Employee Appeals' website.

-JURISDICTION

-As explained below, the jurisdiction of this Office, has not been established.

-ISSUE

-Whether this appeal should be dismissed for failure to prosecute.

-BURDEN OF PROOF

-OEA Rule § 631.1, 6-B District of Columbia Municipal Regulations ("DCMR") Ch.
-600, et seq (December 27, 2021) states:

-The burden of proof for material issues of fact shall be by a preponderance of the evidence.
-"Preponderance of the evidence" shall mean:

-the degree of relevant evidence that a reasonable person, considering the record as a whole, would accept as sufficient to find that a contested fact is more likely to be true than untrue.

-OEA Rule § 631.2 id. states:
+1 Employee's name was removed from this decision for the purposes of publication on the Office of Employee Appeals' website JURISDICTION OEA has jurisdiction in this matter pursuant to D.C.
+Official Code § 1-606.03 (2001).
+ISSUE Whether this appeal should be dismissed for failure to prosecute.
+BURDEN OF PROOF OEA Rule § 631.1, 6-B District of Columbia Municipal Regulations ("DCMR") Ch.
+600, et seq (December 27, 2021) states: The burden of proof for material issues of fact shall be by a preponderance of the evidence.
+"Preponderance of the evidence" shall mean: the degree of relevant evidence that a reasonable person, considering the record as a whole, would accept as sufficient to find that a contested fact is more likely to be true than untrue.2 OEA Rule § 631.2 id. states: